needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/04-PlayingWithRuntimeCurrency.md

 ### Conclusion

-The [WalletManager] is a very simple API, but a lot of games, especially on mobile, can limit their usage to this one.
+The [WalletManager] is a very simple API, but a lot of games, especially on mobile, can find usage in this one.

 ### Going forward